rtoken-project/rtoken-analytics/README.md

 TODO

-## Deploy for a custom token
+## Bring-your-own rToken

 ## Deploying to a local environment

 > :warning: You probably don't need to do this!
 If your rToken is deployed to `Mainnet` or `Ropsten`, then you should use the hosted servers provided by The Graph.

 The rToken team uses a local subgraph deployment to enable rapid development and testing of the tools provided here.
-Before continuing, you should be familiar with creating a subgraph and using GraphQL.

-In this section we will provide instructions for the following:
+In this section we will do the following:

-1. Deploy the rToken-Analytics subgraph to a local docker container on your machine.
+1. Deploy the `rtoken-analytics` subgraph to a local docker container on your machine.
 2. Deploy the contracts to a local Ganache instance.
-3. Run tests to ensure your setup is complete.
+3. Check that your setup is operating correctly.

 ### Setup a local subgraph